cocos2d-x/cocos-utils/README.md

 ```bash
 npm --registry "http://registry.cnpmjs.org" install cocos-utils -g
 ```

+And when using `cocos install` and `cocos update`, you may need to add an option, such as `cocos install -r`, or `cocos install -r "http://registry.cnpmjs.org"`.
+The `-r` option default to be `http://registry.cnpmjs.org`.

 Sometimes, you should type `sudo npm install ...` in mac or lunix, because `npm` requires administrator permissions.